 Why Do Wolves Howl Back?

-Wolves use their howl as a means of communication and signal that they have heard and understood the message.
+Wolves use their howl to communicate and signal that they have heard and understood the message.
 A howl can reassemble a pack, warn intruders away, identify other wolves, and signify a change in territory.
 Wolves will howl back to confirm the message.

 How Far Can A Wolf Howl Be Heard?

 The exact distance depends on the terrain.
-In an open space, a howl can travel up to 16 km away.
+A howl can travel up to 16 km away in an open space.
 In heavily forested areas, the sound may travel less than 10 km.

 Areas with large hills and mountainous regions can also change how far a howl can be heard, with the sound bouncing off different terrain areas.
 A wolf high up can be heard farther than a wolf howling at the bottom of a valley.